 What about other cryptocurrencies?

 I would only invest in Bitcoin.
 While there are other cryptocurrencies that tout unique “features” or “improvements”, these ultimately come at the cost of less security and/or more centralized control.
 Bitcoin is the asset with the most decentralized network, the strongest history of value creation, and the most immutable monetary issuance (its fixed supply has never been altered).
 Additionally most (nearly all) other cryptocurrencies started with a “pre-mine”, which reserves a stock of the token supply to founders and investors.
+Fidelity has a great whitepaper here explaining why Bitcoin is the digital asset of choice.

 Where can I buy Bitcoin?